paul-hammant/tbd/content/youre-doing-it-wrong/index.md

 But, if you are fixing bugs on the release branch and merging them down to the trunk you are doing it wrong.
-There is a chance you might forget to merge it down, and then there is going to be a regression at the next release moment (fresh branch cut from trunk).
+There is a chance you might forget to merge it down, and then there is going to be a regression at the next release moment (fresh branch cut from the trunk).
 Then egg on face, and recriminations.

 Bugs should be reproduced and fixed on the trunk, and then **cherry-picked** to the release branch.
 A build should happen from that, a second confirmation that the issue has been remediated, and that deployment should go live (perhaps